 The Examen and Confession Practice of Ignatius and the First Jesuits

 In the early months of his conversion, Ignatius Loyola set off on pilgrimage to the Benedictine monastery of Monserrat.
 When he arrived, one of the first things he did was make a general confession.
-He was about thirty years old at the time and the year was 1522.
+He was about 30 years old at the time, and the year was 1522.
 Ignatius spent three days writing out his confession which was customary in that time.

-It was his desire to make the confession on the feast of the Annunciation.
-With the detailed Examination of Conscience (Examen) guides written by the Benedictine leader of Monserrat, Abbot Cisneros, every category and shade of sin Ignatius committed in his thirty years could be catalogued, written down, confessed and forgiven.
+It was his desire to make the confession on the Feast of the Annunciation.
+With the detailed Examination of Conscience (Examen) guides written by the Benedictine leader of Monserrat, Abbot Cisneros, every category and shade of sin Ignatius committed in his 30 years could be catalogued, written down, confessed, and forgiven.